neoforged/Documentation/docs/misc/config.md

 :::

 - `CLIENT`
-    - Loaded **ONLY** on the physical client
+    - Loaded **ONLY** on the physical client from the config folder
         - There is no server location for this configuration type
-    - Opened immedately before `FMLCommonSetupEvent` is fired
+    - Read immedately before `FMLCommonSetupEvent` is fired
     - **NOT** synced across the network
     - Suffixed with `-client` by default
 - `COMMON`
-    - Loaded on both the physical client and physical server
+    - Loaded on both the physical client and physical server from the config folder
-    - Opened immedately before `FMLCommonSetupEvent` is fired
+    - Read immedately before `FMLCommonSetupEvent` is fired
     - **NOT** synced across the network
     - Suffixed with `-common` by default
 - `SERVER`
-    - Loaded on both the physical client and physical server
+    - Loaded on both the physical client and physical server from the config folder
         - Can be overridden for each world by adding a config to:
             - Client: `.minecraft/saves/<world_name>/serverconfig`
             - Server: `<server_folder>/world/serverconfig`
-    - Opened immedately before `ServerAboutToStartEvent` is fired
+    - Read immedately before `ServerAboutToStartEvent` is fired
     - Synced across the network to the client
     - Suffixed with `-server` by default